boz-tcm/sql-challenge/README.md

     - How can you isolate (or group) the transactions of each cardholder?

-        `We can create an SQL select query where we group on cardholder_id and cardholder name, and count the number of credit card transactions by carhdolder that are less than $2 each.
+        `We can create an SQL select query where we group on cardholder_id and cardholder name, and count the number of credit card transactions by cardholder that are less than $2 each.
 As a result, we observed many cardholders with numerous transactions less than $2 each, and therefore further refined and investigated the grouping in the following two ways:`

         `1.
 Because each cardholder (defined by cardholder_id along with associated cardholder name) could hold more than one credit card, we added credit card number to the grouping to investigate whether there were any particular card(s) potentially associated with fraud.
-This reflected our belief that consumer fraud can occur on multiple levels, including both general identify theft and cases of invdividual credit card theft, e.g. gas station and retail outlets card skimming.`
+This reflected our belief that consumer fraud can occur on multiple levels, including both general identify theft and cases of individual credit card theft, e.g. gas station and retail outlets card skimming.`

         `2.
 We added transaction grouping by date to the 1-year period covered by the data to investigate whether there were small transaction spikes on any given day associated with the cardholder.`